 Does whitening toothpaste work?

-We know this is a burning question for many people considering switching to a teeth whitening toothpaste, so we'll cover this first.
 Despite pretty much every mainstream brand – as well as lots of specialist brands – making a whitening toothpaste, the truth is that most haven't been shown to make a huge difference in the whiteness of teeth.

 This study into different whitening ingredients found the top three that made the most difference, especially with sustained use, were: